Kieran Behan

-Kieran Behan OLY (born 19 April 1989) is an Irish artistic gymnast, who represents Ireland internationally.
-He is the first ever Irish gymnast to qualify for the Olympic Games competing at both London 2012 and Rio 2016 (the first Irish Olympic gymnast, Barry McDonald, was awarded an invitational place in 1996).
+Kieran Behan OLY (born 19 April 1989) is an Irish artistic gymnast who represents Ireland internationally.
+He is the first ever Irish gymnast to qualify for the Olympic Games, competing at both London 2012 and Rio 2016 (the first Irish Olympic gymnast, Barry McDonald, was awarded an invitational place in 1996).

 Early life

 Behan was born in Hertfordshire, London to Irish parents Phil and Bernie.
 At the age of 10, a benign tumour was found in Behan's leg and complications from the surgical operation to remove the tumour left him reliant on a wheelchair for approximately a year.
 15 months later, defying expectations, he returned to his gymnastics training.
-Not long after his return, he slipped on high bar during a training session and sustained a head injury which resulted in a brain injury and damage to his inner ear affecting his balance and co-ordination skills.
+Not long after his return, he slipped on the high bar during a training session and sustained a head injury which resulted in a brain injury and damage to his inner ear affecting his balance and co-ordination skills.
 He was once again reliant on a wheelchair, and had to relearn simple skills to sit up and move his head.
-The injuries left him unable to train for 3 years, and doctors told him they did not expect him to be able to walk again much less be able to do gymnastics.
+The injuries left him unable to train for 3 years, and doctors told him they did not expect him to be able to walk again, much less be able to do gymnastics.

-Despite these setbacks, Behan returned to gymnastics and gained several awards as a Junior gymnast. including a 4th-place finish at the Junior European championships in Volos Greece in 2006 competing for GBR.
-In the few years that followed Behan struggled with continuous minor injuries as he transitioned into the senior ranks.
+Despite these setbacks, Behan returned to gymnastics and gained several awards as a Junior gymnast. including a 4th-place finish at the Junior European Championships in Volos, Greece in 2006 competing for GBR.
+In the few years that followed, Behan struggled with continuous minor injuries as he transitioned into the senior ranks.